jamesdaniel3/parkday_project/README.md

 For this project, I built the frontend in React-Native which I generated the boilerplate for with Expo.
 As requested, I built the backend in Node JS along with Koa and Knex.

+All of the data currently in the production database was generated using the web scraper that was built as part of this project.

 ### Backend Design

 A large focus of mine when building this project was creating a backend that I thought could be scalable and maintable.
 The only backend-related choice that I made to the contrary was writing the backend if JavaScript instead of TypeScript.
 While I am comfortable writing code in TypeScript, I was having too many issues with the config files when setting up the backend intially to justify the time sink that would come with contuing to use TypeScript.
 I opted to use JavaScript for the increased speed of developement, given the scope of the project.